thuri10/hexo-theme-minimalism/README.md

 - Responsive design, blog can be well displayed on desktop, tablet, mobile phone and other devices
 - Unique categorized archive pages
 - [Gitalk](https://gitalk.github.io/) comment module support, integrated with Google Analytics (`Google Analytics`)
-- Support `emoji` expression, through use of `markdown emoji`
+- Support `emoji` expression, use `markdown emoji` syntax to directly generate the corresponding expression that can **jump**
-- Semantic tags, easier for SEO optimization.
+- Semantic tags, easier for SEO optimization, enhance blog value

 ## download